Error: Access Token is not valid or has expired. Feed will not update.

 Go ashore for a walk through a more remote part of the Shan State.
-You will get to see fruit plantations, tranquil monasteries and farming communities where time seems to have stood still.
-Take a moment to soak up the surroundings and embrace the beauty of this wonderful part of Myanmar.
+You will get to see fruit plantations, tranquil monasteries, and farming communities where time seems to have stood still.
+Take a moment to soak up the surroundings and to embrace the beauty of this wonderful part of Myanmar.
 With this memory stamped into your Myanmar Diaries, return to the boat and cruise back to town.

 Choose your next adventure

 The adventure doesn’t have to end in Hsipaw!
 If you want to travel even further off the beaten track, an overnight hike from Hsipaw into the highlands is a great option.
 Or, head to nearby Lashio or Kyauk Me where more villages can be explored on foot or by bike.
 If your craving for adventure has been satiated by your Hsipaw tour, then the former royal capital of Mandalay is a 5-6 hour drive to the south.
 No matter which direction you choose to travel, be sure to stay awake as the roads leading away from Hsipaw are filled with stunning views.